-The Firetrace detection/activation tubing is a UL recognized component per UL standard 521 (See Certificate of Compliance 20140705-S35465).
 The Firetrace tubing is used as a combination linear heat detector and unit activation device to cause actuation of the CO_2 agent cylinder.
 The tubing is installed throughout the hazard volume, with one end connected to the CO_2 cylinder valve.
 The tubing is pressurized with nitrogen to 195 psig while maintaining the ball valve in the "OFF" position.
-An optional pressure gauge or pressure switch can be connected to the other end of the detector tube to monitor tubing pressure and/or signal unit actuation etc. The detector tubing is heat sensitive and in a fire situation is designed to rupture upon direct flame impingement or at any point along the tube when the temperature reaches $383^{\circ}F$ ($195^{\circ}C$).
+An optional pressure gauge or pressure switch can be connected to the other end of the detector tube to monitor tubing pressure and/or signal unit actuation etc. The detector tubing is heat sensitive and in a fire situation is designed to rupture at any point along the tube.
 The rupture of the tube releases the nitrogen pressure causing the CO_2 cylinder valve to actuate, resulting in complete discharge of the CO_2 agent through the nozzles.